dtch1997/single-edit-correcting-code/README.md

 - [x] Implement code for decoding a single insertion in **x_enc**
 - [ ] Implement code for encoding **s** to **x**
 - [ ] Implement code for decoding **x** to **s**

+### Miscellaneous
+- [ ] Update README with documentation on how to use code
+- [ ] Update README with explanation of the encoding scheme